Skip to main content

 • If using an escrow service, verify that it is legitimate.

-If you suspect you are a victim of elder fraud, contact your local Secret Service field office.
+If you suspect you are a victim of an online sales or auction fraud scheme, contact your local Secret Service field office.